hajame/fullstackopen-2019.github.io/src/content/osa2/part2c.md

 <!-- **Huom:** riittää että sovelluksesi toimii suurimmalle osalle maista.
 Jotkut maat kuten <i>Sudan</i> voivat tuottaa ongelmia, sillä maan nimi on toisen maan <i>South Sudan</i> osa.
 Näistä corner caseista ei tarvitse välittää. -->

 **NB**: it is enough that your application works for most of the countries.
-Some countries, like <i>Sudan</i>, can cause trouble, since the name of the country is part of the name for another country, <i>South Sudan</i>.
-You need not worry about these corner cases.
+Some countries, like <i>Sudan</i>, can cause trouble, since the name of the country is part of the name of another country, <i>South Sudan</i>.
+You need not to worry about these corner cases.

 <!-- **VAROITUS** create-react-app tekee projektista automaattisesti git-repositorion, ellei sovellusta luoda jo olemassaolevan repositorion sisälle.
 Todennäköisesti **et halua** että projektista tulee repositorio, joten suorita projektin juuressa komento _rm -rf .git_. -->
 **WARNING** create-react-app will automatically turn your project into a git-repository unless you create your application inside of an existing git repository. **Most likely you do not want each of your projects to be a separate repository**, so simply run the _rm -rf .git_ command at the root of your application.